jugoetz/ir-plot/README.md

 # ir-plot
-Utility for the visualization of IR spectra from CSV files
+Utility for the visualization of IR spectra from CSV files.
+Tested with data from a JASCO spectrometer.